markets/awesome-ruby/README.md

 * [Streamio FFMPEG](https://github.com/streamio/streamio-ffmpeg) - Simple yet powerful wrapper around the ffmpeg command for reading metadata and transcoding movies.
 * [Video Transcoding](https://github.com/donmelton/video_transcoding) - Tools to transcode, inspect and convert videos.

+## View helpers

+* [auto_html](https://github.com/dejan/auto_html) - Rails extension for transforming URLs to appropriate resource (image, link, YouTube, Vimeo video...)
+* [Bh](https://github.com/fullscreen/bh) - Bootstrap Helpers for Ruby.
+* [gon](https://github.com/gazay/gon) - If you need to send some data to your js files and you don't want to do this with long way through views and parsing - use gon.
+* [PluggableJs](https://github.com/peresleguine/pluggable_js) - Page-specific javascript for Rails applications with the ability of passing data from a controller.

 ## Web Crawling